- Food and Cooking»

 2 1/2 cups of sifted all purpose flour

 1 egg white, slightly beaten

-Cream sugar, salt and butter well.
+Cream sugar, salt, and butter well.
 Add egg and beat.
 Blend lemon rind and vanilla extract into the mixture.
 Sift flour and baking powder together and gradually stir into the creamed ingredients.
 Chill dough for at least 1 hour.
 Grease and flour cookie sheet.
-Roll 1/4 inch thick with a rolling pin on a well floured board or piece of wax paper.
-Use extra flour on the rolling pin if dough starts to soften and stick.
+Roll 1/4 inch thick with a rolling pin on a well-floured board or piece of wax paper.
+Use extra flour on the rolling pin if the dough starts to soften and stick.
 Place cut outs onto cookie sheet, and use a pastry brush to lightly brush egg white onto the tops of cookies to help keep sugar in place.
 Decorate cookies with colored sugar crystals or jimmies.
-Press into dough a bit if necessary or if egg white on top has dried.
+Press into the dough a bit if necessary or if egg white on top has dried.